 Institutions had been asked to respond individually to the DE request for contributions to the Equalities Report.

-Confirmation of when the new teacher competencies would formally be introduced would, UCETNI colleagues felt, be welcomed.
-This might however prove to be difficult in the absence of a GTCNI Council to formally approve the new competencies, although it was noted that they had previously been recommended to the Council and, to an extent, represented a re-framing and re-presentation of the existing competencies rate than anything wholly new.
-DE colleagues stressed that, in suggesting to HEIs that they begin to consider how programmes might, if appropriate, be adjusted in the light of the new competencies there were no implications for the current accreditation of programmes.
+Confirmation of when the new teacher competences would formally be introduced would, UCETNI colleagues felt, be welcomed.
+This might however prove to be difficult in the absence of a GTCNI Council to formally approve the new competences, although it was noted that they had previously been recommended to the Council and, to an extent, represented a re-framing and re-presentation of the existing competences rather than anything wholly new.
+DE colleagues stressed that, in suggesting to HEIs that they begin to consider how programmes might, if appropriate, be adjusted in the light of the new competences there were no implications for the current accreditation of programmes.
 The intention was more about signalling a general direction of travel.
-UCETNI colleagues felt however that using and referencing two sets of (albeit mappable) competencies might confuse student teachers, and that the momentum behind the Learning Leaders project might be jeopardised.
+UCETNI colleagues felt however that using and referencing two sets of (albeit mappable) competences might confuse student teachers, and that the momentum behind the Learning Leaders project might be jeopardised.
 The key challenge was the application of the new competencies to qualified teachers rather than to ITE.
 The 3–4-year timescale was felt to be too long.
 DE and GTCNI agreed to discuss further and report back.

 It was reported that: